 The TPL classifier relies on a panel of internal dictionaries that define which words/symbols/images should be counted in the target text files.
 The TPL classifier is designed to accept written or transcribed verbal text which has been stored as a digital, machine- readable file in standard .csv format and is compatible with PC or Mac computers.
 Files should be uploaded with UTF8 encoding for proper display of images and emojis.
 The software can process text on a line by line basis within columns in spreadsheets.
 During operation, the classifier engages in iterative processing by systematically expanding or contracting word forms to recheck against the dictionaries to determine whether words or characters are indications of nonverbal expressions in text.
 As the text file is being processed, counts for various structural composition elements are identified.

-For each text file, 23 output variables are written as one line of data to an output file.
-This data record includes the TPL_Index (a composite measure of the overall degree of nonverbal use in text using TPL occurrence and repetition), TPL_Raw_Count (a total count of all TPL elements), Pitch, Rhythm, Stress, Emphasis, Tempo, Volume, Censorship, Spelling, Alternants, Differentiators, Tactile_Emojis, Alphahaptics, Tactile_Emoticons, Bodily_Emoticons, Bodily_Emojis, Alphakinesics,
+For each text file, 22 output variables are written as one line of data to an output file.
+This data record includes the TPL_Total (a total count of all TPL elements), Pitch, Rhythm, Stress, Emphasis, Tempo, Volume, Censorship, Spelling, Alternants, Differentiators, Tactile_Emojis, Alphahaptics, Tactile_Emoticons, Bodily_Emoticons, Bodily_Emojis, Alphakinesics,

 Nonbodily_Emojis, Formatting, Nonbodily_Emoticons; see Table 1 and Table 2).
-Combining certain elements, the software also produces a Total_Emoji_Count (summation of Tactile_Emojis, Bodily_Emojis, and Nonbodily_Emojis) and a
+Combining certain elements, the software also produces a Emoji_Total(summation of Tactile_Emojis, Bodily_Emojis, and Nonbodily_Emojis) and a

-Total_Emoticon_Count (summation of Tactile_Emoticons, Bodily_Emoticons, and Nonbodily_Emoticons).
+Emoticon_Total (summation of Tactile_Emoticons, Bodily_Emoticons, and Nonbodily_Emoticons).
 A complete list of the standard output variables is included in Table 2.
-For more information on development and validation, see: Luangrath, Xu, and Wang (working paper), “Nonverbal Cues in Text: An Algorithm for Automatic Coding of Textual Paralanguage.”

 Table 1.
 Textual Paralinguistic Category Definitions (Luangrath, Peck, and Barger 2017)